 Teg is our Chief Technical officer, managing everything from IT support to making sure our website and tools work properly.
 He loves video games and he hasn't shaved since the start of the pandemic.

 The challenge is to improve outcomes for children who have experienced adversity or have complex needs, as current outcomes are poor.

 This is particularly true of children who are in public care:

-Attainments of LAC lower than rest of population
+Attainments of children in care and adopted children lower than rest of population

 50x risk of homeless, addiction, prison, inpatient mental health, their own children coming into Care

 Ongoing cost to public purse (up to £2 million/care leaver)

 We know that Adverse Childhood Experiences are a vulnerability factor that affects all sorts of health conditions, and socioeconomic outcomes for people, and these are particularly prevalent for children in Care.

 It is doubly unfair that children who were the victim of adversity, abuse and/or trauma